Supun-Dissanayaka/Supun-Dissanayaka/README.md

    Successfully deployed the solution on AWS, ensuring scalability and robust performance.
    This project demonstrates my ability to integrate cutting-edge AI technologies to solve real-world problems, showcasing my    skills in natural language processing, data management, and scalable deployment.

 - ***[Automated-MCQ-Generator-Using-Langchain-OpenAI-API](https://github.com/supunlakshan100/Automated-MCQ-Generator-Using-Langchain-OpenAI-API):*** **Generative Ai, python, Langchain, OpenAI API, AWS, Streamlit**

-  This project, Automated-MCQ-Generator is designed to automatically generate multiple-choice questions (MCQs) from any PDF or text document.
-Utilizing Langchain, python, and OpenAI
-  API, users can seamlessly generate diverse MCQs tailored to their documents.
-Deployed on AWS and implemented as a Streamlit app, this project offers a convenient solution for generating MCQs efficiently.

-- ***[Automated-MCQ-Generator-Using-Langchain-OpenAI-API](https://github.com/supunlakshan100/Automated-MCQ-Generator-Using-Langchain-OpenAI-API):*** **Generative Ai, python, Langchain, OpenAI API, AWS, Streamlit**